-But sometimes the very medications that help control Parkinson’s physical symptoms can unmask — or even cause — behavioral, emotional or psychological problems, says Anna Morenkova, MD, PhD, a specialist in movement disorders and an assistant professor at the UCI School of Medicine’s Department of Neurology.
+But sometimes the very medications that help control Parkinson’s physical symptoms can worsen — or even cause — behavioral, emotional or psychological problems, says UCI Health neurologist Anna Morenkova, MD, PhD, who specializes in treating movement disorders and is an assistant professor at the UCI School of Medicine’s Department of Neurology.

 These problems may be especially difficult for the Parkinson’s patient, their loved ones and caregivers to handle, says Morenkova.